botify-hq/developers-docs/api_docs/markdowns/api/analysis/analysis.md

 ## Get Summary

-Botify API allow you to get metadata of an analysis, including analysis **slug**, statuc, start and finish date, owner, crawl configuration and list of enabled **features** with their configuration.
+Botify API allow you to get metadata of an analysis, including analysis **slug**, status, start and finish date, owner, crawl configuration and list of enabled **features** with their configuration.

 ### Request